 You and your apprentice will be introduced to an industry-skilled assessor.
 They will keep in contact with your apprentice on a regular basis throughout the apprenticeship, including monthly visits to your place of work.
-There will be an element of blended learning and they will support and guide your apprentice through 20% off-the-job training and monitor their progress.
+There will be an element of blended learning and they will support and guide your apprentice with their training and monitor their progress.

 Please contact us to find out about funding available.

 Please click here to view our Apprenticeship Employer handbook.

 An apprentice can study at various levels, depending on the roles you are looking to fill.